 When viewed from above, are my apparent failures something more?

 Does my chronic pain, and my struggle to conquer bitterness, make me more compassionate?
 Did our job loss so many years ago help us to empathize with and counsel others?
 Did our marital spats help us recognize our own individual patterns of wrong-thinking, leading to a better marriage…and opportunities to teach younger couples what we’ve learned?

 Now, I’m not suggesting a cavalier attitude to failure.
 It’s painful, and it ripples outward and affects those around us, too.

 However, like the book of Acts, our own Christian redemptive stories should become part of the larger picture of unity within the Body.

 It is within the Body that God has designed our successes and failures to interweave in a narrative of faith.

 Think of Peter’s Denial of Christ.
-This man became the head of the Church.
+This man became the head of the early Church.